 B.A.
 Davidson College, Political Philosophy and German, Spring 1999

-Associate Professor of German and History, University of Virginia, Department of German, 2012-present
+Associate Professor of German, University of Virginia, Department of German, 2013-present

 Visiting Assistant Professor of German, Georgetown Department of German, 2006-2007